 Method 1: Restart Your Computer in Safe Mode

-To reboot a Windows 7 / Vista in Safe Mode Restart your computer and repeatedly tap F8 until you see the Advanced Boot Menu.
-If you do not see this menu, start over again and repeatedly tap F8 key on your keyboard until you see this.
+- To reboot a Windows 7 / Vista in Safe Mode Restart your computer and repeatedly tap F8 until you see the Advanced Boot Menu.
+If you do not see this menu, start over again and repeatedly tap the F8 key on your keyboard until you see this.
 When you see this select Safe Mode with Networking.
-You will be able to login into safe mode fine.
+You will be able to login to safe mode fine.

 Method 2: Check Permissions